 Education Plans-SEPs (30 min.)

 A personalized, multi-semester “ map” of your classes.

 Evaluating courses from other colleges toward current goals.

-Please have official transcripts on file or bring unofficial transcripts to the appointment.
+Please have official transcripts on file.

 - Personal Counseling (30 min.)